Medical PhotographyGDPRData ProtectionPatient Privacy

 Once you send an image on WhatsApp, you have no control over what happens to it.
 The recipient can forward it to others, screenshot it, save it to their gallery, or share it through other channels.
 Each additional share expands the circle of exposure and makes it harder to track who has seen the patient's data.

-WhatsApp does offer a "view once" option, but it provides no real security — the recipient can still screenshot the image before it disappears, and there's no audit trail to confirm deletion.
+WhatsApp's "view once" option provides no real security — the recipient can screenshot the image before it disappears, and there is no audit trail to confirm deletion.

 Problem 4: Documentation Gaps in the Patient Record